 Jacob's Law Trainings

 Services were being provided way too late, if they were being provided at all.
 Although Jacob's Law solved many of these problems, it occurred to us that had on-going preventative services been in place, it could have made a real difference in some of these cases.
 We know with proper intervention and support, we can keep more families together.
 Thus our passion to create Jacob's Law evolved into our passion to further Jacob's Mission.
-Our new focus is on creating a community center to better help and serve these children and their families in need.
+Walk along side of us as we create a community center that will make have a big impact and lasting change.

 The signing of HB 2242 into Law on March 24, 2016 could have very well been the successful conclusion to our journey.
 However, we could not ignore the glaring need we had discovered for supportive and preventative services in the foster and adoptive community.
 We heard testimony after testimony regarding traumatized children and their families in crisis.